JoomiK/JoomiK.github.io/_posts/2017-1-3-traffic.md

 ---
 [Analyzing Accidents in NYC](https://github.com/JoomiK/Accidents/blob/master/Accidents.ipynb)

-For this project, I used publicly available data on bike, pedestrian, and motor vechicle accidents in NYC, from 2009 to 2016 (this is still a work in progress).
+For this project I analyzed public data on bike, pedestrian, and motor vechicle accidents in NYC, from 2009 to 2016 (this is still a work in progress).